rachfiandj07/problem-solve-v2-cartessian/README.md

 # Problem statement

-Model a line based on point consiting x and y using cartesian system, with that i need to calculate its length
+Model a line based on point consiting x and y using cartesian system, with that can calculate its length

 # Pre-requisites